-The two instances where we allow non-organic produce on the dirty dozen list in our stores are for 1) local apples, cherries and peaches grown with IPM (integrated pest management), which means the farmer controls pests using beneficial insects and habitat manipulation, only using pesticides as a last resort and as little as possible; and 2) local, hydroponic tomatoes, lettuces, sprouts, and micro-greens, which are grown sustainably but without dirt (organic certification only applies to produce grown on land).
+We allow non-organic produce on the dirty dozen list in our stores only for local apples, cherries and peaches grown with IPM (integrated pest management), which means the farmer controls pests using beneficial insects and habitat manipulation, only using pesticides as a last resort and as little as possible.

 View our produce calendar.